-Mr T's SIPP application was sent to Options before this alert.
-So, whilst Options wouldn't have known about the alert when it received Mr T's SIPP application, it should, as I have said, have been aware of 1 Stop Financial Services' business model, and the implications it had for its SIPP members, from the due diligence it ought to have carried out on the firm prior to receiving Mr T's application.
+Mr J's SIPP application was sent to Options before this alert, but his investment in Salinas Sea was made shortly after it was issued.
+So, whilst Options wouldn't have known about the alert when it received Mr J's SIPP application, it should, as I have said, been aware of 1 Stop Financial Services' business model and the implications it had for its SIPP members due to the due diligence it ought to have carried out on the firm.

-Had it done the checks it ought to have done, Options would've understood its members were apparently choosing to invest in unregulated, high-risk speculative investments with the very considerable risk of suffering significant detriment, without the benefit of regulated financial advice in relation to the investment.
+Had it done so, Options would've understood its members were apparently choosing to invest in unregulated, high-risk speculative investments with the very considerable risk of suffering significant detriment, without the benefit of regulated financial advice in relation to the investment.

-Clearly Options could not have known before Mr T's application that the owners of 1 Stop Financial Services would, in 2014, be fined and banned for their work in relation to SIPPs.
+Clearly Options could not have known before Mr J's application that the owners of 1 Stop Financial Services would, in 2014, be fined and banned for their work in relation to SIPPs.
 But what it could and should have known, was that the IFA CV4L said it was involved with was giving no advice on the suitability of the unregulated investment for CV4L's clients.
 This meant that the involvement of a regulated IFA should not have provided the comfort to Options that it might otherwise have done.
 It meant that Options' potential new clients from CV4L were not getting advice from an authorised and regulated financial adviser on the suitability of their investing potentially all of their pension in an unregulated investment Options considered to be high risk and speculative.
 So, it knew, or should have known that the business model CV4L was involved in lacked the safeguard of effective independent regulated advice.
 So, the involvement of the IFA with its business model ought to have been a red flag item that should have given Options concerns.